Eyebrow Loss

 • Itching

-The basis of the treatment of eyebrow loss is to identify and eliminate the cause of eyebrow loss.
-In addition to eliminating these factors, there are also direct treatment methods to reduce eyebrow loss and ensure the formation of new eyebrows.
+The foundation of eyebrow loss treatment is identifying and eliminating the underlying cause.
+In addition to addressing these factors, direct treatment methods are available to reduce eyebrow loss and promote new growth.

 Creams

-Corticosteroids, minoxidil or dermatologic creams are used to increase the production of eyebrows and heal damage to the hair follicles.
-Hormonal changes need to be taken into account in this treatment.
-For this reason, it is necessary to work together with an endocrinologist.
+Corticosteroids, minoxidil, and dermatological creams are used to stimulate eyebrow production and repair damaged hair follicles.
+Hormonal changes must be taken into account in this treatment, and collaboration with an endocrinologist is necessary.

 Acupuncture